ldeo-glaciology/sglake-detectability/README.md

 Model options and parameters are set on the command line.
 To see a list of model options, run `python3 ./source/main.py -h`.
 Most importantly:

+1. The inflow/outflow boundary conditions can be set to either `inflow_bcs = freeflow`
+or `inflow_bcs = noflow`.
+The `freeflow` condition sets a cryostatic normal stress and zero vertical velocity.
+The `noflow` condition sets zero horizontal velocity and zero shear stress.
+The `freeflow` condition allows ice to be pulled/pushed in/out of the domain during lake draining/filling, while the `noflow` condition does not allow this.

-1. Parameters of interest are `pd` (period of oscillation, yr), `H` (ice thickness, meters), and `C`
+2. Parameters of interest are `pd` (period of oscillation, yr), `H` (ice thickness, meters), and `C`
 (basal drag coefficient, Pa s/m).
-For example, running `python3 ./source/main.py -H 1000 -C 1e9 -pd 2` sets the ice thickness to 1 km, basal drag to 10^9 Pa s/m, and oscillation period to 2 years.

-2. *Real-time plotting* is available by setting `-plotting on`.
+3. *Real-time plotting* is available by setting `-plotting on`.
 This outputs a png called 'surfaces' of the free surface geometry at each timestep.